-395 4. tobac v1.5 - Procedural Improvements
+4 tobac v1.5 - procedural improvements

-4.1 Code Optimization
+4.1 Code optimization

-Several inefficiencies were identified across the body of code - for example, a loop in the tracking module would iterate a number of times equal to the square of the number of features, as opposed to just the number of features - and subsequently, alterations were made to each module to enhance their overall computational speed.
-Making these changes led

-- 400 to speedups on the order of 100x for feature detection and 1,000,000x or more for tracking.
-The scaling of these modules' speeds as a function of the number of features, a proxy for data size and complexity, between tobac v1.2 and v1.5 can be seen in Figure 12, with feature detection in Fig. 12a and tracking in Fig. 12b.
-To provide a single example of what this means from a practical perspective, performing feature detection on a full day of GOES-16 IR data (1500 by 2500 spatial grid points, 288 time steps) only takes about a minute of computing time with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally took around an hour with tobac v1.5, whereas it originally - 405 v1.2 using the same computing platform.
-This has significant implications for the tractability of using tobac v1.5 with larger datasets: analyses on especially large datasets (10s-100s of TB) that would take weeks to perform with tobac v1.2 now only take hours to days, which expedites the research that can be conducted with this tool.
+Several inefficiencies were identified across the body of code - for example, a loop in the tracking module would iterate a number of times equal to the square of the number of features, as opposed to just the number of features, and alterations were subsequently made to each module to enhance their overall computational speed.
+Making these changes led to speedups on the order of $100 \times$ for feature detection and $1000\,000 \times$ or more for tracking.
+The scaling of these modules' speeds as a function of the number of features, a proxy for data size and complexity, between tobac v1.2 and v1.5 can be seen in Fig. 12, with feature detection in Fig. 12a and tracking in Fig. 12b.
+To provide a single example of what this means from a practical perspective, performing feature detection on a full day of GOES-16 IR data (1500 by 2500 spatial grid points, 288 time steps) only takes about a minute of computing time with tobac v1.5, whereas it originally took around an hour with tobac v1.2 using the same computing platform.
+This has significant implications for the tractability of using tobac v1.5 with larger datasets: analyses on especially large datasets (10-100 s of TB) that would take weeks to perform with tobac v1.2 now only take hours to days, which expedites the research that can be conducted with this tool.

-4.2 Remapping Data on Different Grids
+4.2 Remapping data on different grids

-- Beyond recognizing that the efficiency of tobac needed to be improved to make certain analyses tractable from a 410 computational processing point of view, we also understood that researchers working with data from different sources often have a need to combine these datasets in some way.
+Beyond recognizing that the efficiency of tobac needed to be improved to make certain analyses tractable from a computational processing point of view, we also understood that researchers working with data from different sources often have a need to combine these datasets in some way.
 This process can be complicated by observing platform nuances such as viewing angle and field of view; temporal frequency; spatial resolution; and the dynamic range of the data.
-Issues such as differing fields of view and spatial resolution have particularly strong implications for the uses of objective analysis tools like tobac due to the projection of data onto different spatial grids.
-Within the framework of tobac, we have introduced a new - 415 function which allows for the combination of datasets (both modelled, both observational, or a mix of the two) so that tobac can be more easily used with a combination of different datasets and types.
+Issues such as differing fields of view and spatial resolution have partic-